 The National Flood Insurance Program (NFIP) reports that flooding is the most common natural disaster in the United States.
 Flooding occurs when two or more acres of normally dry land are submerged, or at least two properties are affected by rising water, according to the NFIP.

-When a home is damaged by outside flooding due to a natural disaster or storm water, a conventional homeowners insurance policy does not cover the damage.
+When a home is damaged by outside flooding, especially in a flooded crawl space, due to a natural disaster or storm water, a conventional homeowners insurance policy does not cover the damage.
 Rather, a separate flood insurance policy is needed.

 Flooding could be from recurring rains that raise water levels in affected areas.
 Catastrophic flooding caused by the aftermath of a hurricane is covered only by flood insurance.
 As rivers, dams, and oceans continue to raise water levels even after the winds abate, flood insurance is needed to cover these damages.